KazeTachinuu/epirootkit-docs/content/docs/05-epirootkit/features/sysfs-interface.md

 # Sysfs Interface

-Simple two-step interface using group file permissions to control rootkit features.
+Two-step interface using group file permissions to control rootkit features.

 ## How It Works